Statements

 Impact

 Because of this new law, the Shelby County District Attorney conceded that Mr. Payne is living with intellectual disability, and on November 23, 2021, his death sentence was officially removed after he spent 34 years on death row!
-With his new sentence, he will now be eligible for parole in five years.
-His attorneys continue their work to prove his innocence.
-Mr. Payne's case is also a stark reminder of the connections between the legacy of slavery, lynching, and the death penalty and how racial bias infects today's death penalty system.
+With his new sentence, he will now be eligible for parole in four years.
+Since Mr. Payne's resentencing, another man, Michael Sample who is also living with intellectual disability, has also been removed from death row after 30 years awaiting execution.

 Needs

 TADP serves the entire state of Tennessee with three full-time staff.
 We receive no funding from any state or federal government sources.
 Instead, TADP relies on individuals and private foundations for all of its funding.
-With the addition of a part-time Communications Coordinator, TADP would have a larger digital impact as well and more reach into media outlets statewide.
+With the assistance of a communications firm/specialist, TADP would have a larger digital impact as well and more reach into media outlets statewide.
 Every dollar invested in TADP makes a large impact on the work that we are able to accomplish.
 With a well-funded campaign, TADP believes that we could achieve our mission in Tennessee within the next five years.

 CEO Statement